IntersectMBO/cardano-node/trace-dispatcher/docs/trace-dispatcher.md

 See [Confidentiality and privacy filtering implementation](#Confidentiality-and-privacy -filtering-implementation) for a more full discussion of semantics.

-#### Decide extra privacy tagging

-We might opt to further prevent occasional leaks of `Confidential` traces, by tagging all output from those traces with a sufficiently scary keyword, such as, for example, `SECRET`.
+To further prevent occasional leaks of `Confidential` traces, all output from those traces is tagged with the `CONFIDENTIAL` keyword.

 ### Frequency